centennialsoftwaresolutions/centennialsoftwaresolutions.github.io/about/README.md

 ## Partnership, Not Just Problem-Solving

-* **Deep Expertise** – We solve PetaLinux Tools issues every day, so we know the pitfalls and fixes.
+* **Deep Expertise** – We solve PetaLinux Tools issues daily, so we know the pitfalls and fixes.
 * **Lasting Value** – We provide documentation so your team can continue using the solutions.
 * **Knowledge Transfer** – We explain as we go, empowering your team to solve future challenges.
 * **Flexible Support** – We offer ad-hoc support hours without requiring long-term commitments.